 Ehow gives suggestions in its article, “How to Decorate Graduation Caps” on items that come in handy:

 - Decorative materials such as rhinestones or beads

 - Embroidery floss or clear fishing wire

-Although a site or two cautioned that some schools might not like these decorated caps.
-“Most ceremonies don’t allow for decorated caps and they will confiscate them if they see them,” was the word at a yahoo site.
+A site or two cautioned that some schools might not like these decorated caps.
+“Most ceremonies don’t allow for decorated caps and they will confiscate them if they see them,” was the word at a Yahoo site.

-The comment on Ehow was that “Some schools do not allow any embellishment on caps, while others have no rules banning the practice.
+The comment on Ehow was: “Some schools do not allow any embellishment on caps, while others have no rules banning the practice.
 In any case, use common sense and good taste by avoiding “decorations” and words that some might find offensive.”

 If you were able to decorate your own graduation cap, share with us by posting a photo of it on the Church Hill Classics page on Facebook.
-Simple or elaborate, it personalizes and adds to the graduation experience!
+Simple or elaborate, it personalizes the graduation experience!

 More Inspiration for Decorating Your Graduation Cap

 View our Graduation Cap Decorations pinboard on Pinterest for more great ideas!
 We will continue pinning to it, so be sure to check back.
 Do you have a pinterest board with graduation cap ideas?
 Leave us a comment – we’d love to check it out!

 Shop our broad selection of custom college and university diploma frames and desk accessories, high school diploma frames, certificate frames for special honors, photo frames featuring your class year and school colors, varsity letter frames, autograph frames, and more!
 Shop for the perfect graduation gift today!